-The proportion of +CG stroke in different altitude layers is calculated, as shown by the gray line in Fig. 9.
-Below 4500 meters altitude, the proportion increases with altitude, ranging from 7 % to over 15 %.
-A sub-peak is observed at 1500 meters, which is caused by the high proportion region of +CG strokes in Xinjiang and Inner Mongolia.
-However, above 4500 meters altitude, which mainly comprises the uninhabited areas of the western and northern Tibetan Plateau, the proportion of +CG stroke decreases rapidly.
-It is worth noting that only 91 CG strokes were observed above 6000 meters of altitude during the seven-year period and are not included in the statistics.
+The proportion of +CG strokes in different altitude layers is calculated, as shown by the gray line in Fig. 9.
+Below 4500 m altitude, the proportion increases with altitude, ranging from 7% to over 15%.
+A sub-peak is observed at 1500 m, which is caused by the high-proportion region of +CG strokes in Xinjiang and Inner Mongolia.
+However, above 4500 m altitude, which mainly comprises the uninhabited areas of the western and northern Tibetan Plateau, the proportion of +CG strokes decreases rapidly.
+It is worth noting that only 91 CG strokes were observed above 6000 m altitude during the 7-year period and are not included in the statistics.